TaylorMonacelli/openunison.github.io/docs/deployauth.md

 Most hosted clusters do not support configuring an OpenID Connect identity provider.
 The easiest way to manage external access to these clusters is by enabling `Impersonation` in OpenUnison.
 Using `Impersonation`, OpenUnison provides a reverse proxy in front of your API server, enabling external authentication without having to configure an OpenID Connect identity provider.
-To enable impersonation, set `enabled_impersonation` to `true` in your values.yaml and make sure to include a host name for `openunison.api_server_host`.
+To enable impersonation, set `enable_impersonation` to `true` in your values.yaml and make sure to include a host name for `openunison.api_server_host`.

 #### kubectl exec/cp/port-forward